 This is a case study where we will examine and illustrate the process of making a common type of personal injury claim which we help people, namely that of compensation for a fractured leg.
-Broken or fractures bones are a common type of injury that our solicitors help people to claim compensation for.
+Broken or fractured bones are a common type of injury that our solicitors help people to claim compensation for.
 Whilst the case is a case study is a case our marketing team has researched as a good example, it does show a typical form of accident, injury, and resolution to the case.
 In this case study all names have either been changed or removed to protect people’s privacy.

 Accident Claims UK have excellent personal injury solicitors who are experienced in helping people affected by a variety of different injury types caused in many different ways.
 If you have any other questions related to making a personal injury claim after reading this case study we have included several excellent resources at the bottom of this page.
-You can also call our team for further information or to start a compensation claim.
+You can also call our team for further information or to start a no win no fee compensation claim.

 For more information on this case study, please read below.